Breast Enlargement & Uplift Surgery Cost & Guide

-Combination breast enlargement and breast lift is a popular cosmetic surgery in the UK.
+Combination breast enlargement and breast uplift is also known as an augmentation mammoplasty and mastopexy is a highly popular plastic surgery procedure in the UK.
 While lifting and firming, breast implants provide the breasts with volume so the patient is left with a shapely aesthetically pleasing result.

 2 to 3 hours

 6 - 12 months

 Goals of breast enlargement and uplift surgery

 While it is necessary to perform a breast uplift and a breast enlargement as two separate surgeries if the surgery is particularly extensive, it is usually perfomed in one surgery.

 The goal of this surgery is to create firmer, fuller, more youthful-looking breasts.
 To create the breasts patients may desire, the BAAPS/BAPRAS surgeon will remove any excess skin patients may have on their breasts.
 After, they will then reshape your breast tissue.
 They may need to re-position the nipple and areola (the area of skin around the nipple).
 In addition, they may also need to alter the size and/or shape of the areolae.
 Lastly, they may use implants to enlarge the breasts.
 All of these changes aim to enhance the breasts and achieve the goals that patients have.

 - Are currently unhappy with the appearance of their breasts.